milieudefensie/docs/docs/index.md

 hero:
   name: 'Campaign website'
-  text: 'Tools for digital organizing'
+  text: Strategy and documentation
-  tagline: Documentation and strategy for the open source campaign website of Milieudefensie.
+  tagline: Strategy and documentation for the open source campaign website of Milieudefensie.
   actions:
     - theme: brand
       text: Read the docs